microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - REALTIME_DEPLOYMENT_CONFIG: relative path to the realtime_config.json file.
 - DATA_CONFIG_PATH: relative path to the data_config.json.

+**Step n.** In the development branch, set values or accept the defaults for variables in the /mlops/london_taxi/configs/deployment/batch_config.json file.
+BATCH_CLUSTER_NAME: The unique name for a cluster to be used for batch inferencing.

+**Step n.** In the development branch, set values or accept the defaults for variables in the /mlops/nyc_taxi/configs/deployment/batch_config.json file.
+BATCH_CLUSTER_NAME: The unique name for a cluster to be used for batch inferencing.

 **Step n.** Create an azure pipeline to deploy the infrastructure.
 Your pipeline should be based on either a bicep (infra_provision_bicep_pipeline.yml) or a terraform (infra_provision_terraform_pipeline.yml) Azure Pipelines yaml file.

 **Step n.** Create an Azure Pipelines to operate the pr modes of the model.
 The new Azure Pipeline should be based on the existing YAML file named model_pr.yml.